manzt/cron-tweet/README.md

 ## Setup

-### Create a Standalone App in the Developer portal
+### Create a Standalone App in the Developer Portal

 Navigate to the Twitter Developer Portal and create a Standalone App.
 It doesn't matter what it's called.